DJ-Glock/multi-timezone-instinct-3-watchface/Readme.md

 Mumbai time zone is wrong for some reason, but New Delhi is fine (+5:30 UTC).

 # Plans
-- Add support for smaller version of Instinct (40mm)
 - Add configuration of fields (show device battery / body battery)